 Completely clean out your pumpkin.

 Start by thoroughly washing and drying the outside of your pumpkin.
 (This is something you can do before carving time.)
 Once prep begins, everyone is eager to get the scooping-out task over with so they can start carving—but leaving strings and seeds and all those wet pumpkin guts inside only invites quick decay.
-So do a good job scraping out the inside.
+So for the sake of pumpkin preservation, do a good job scraping out the insides.
 Those little scraping tools are worth the dollar investment, though a big metal spoon will also work.

 Consider putting those insides to good use.
 Here’s a super article on cooking pumpkins seeds and flesh.